swanjiku/eventdriven-jwt-microservices/README.md

-# 🌐 Microservices JWT Authentication System
+# 🌐 Event-Driven JWT Microservices System

 A robust, production-ready microservices system implementing JWT authentication and authorization using Spring Cloud, Eureka, Redis, MongoDB, and WebSocket.
 This project demonstrates scalable, event-driven architecture with centralized monitoring and real-time notifications.